Decompositional equivalence: A fundamental symmetry underlying quantum theory: Decompositional equivalence and Landauer's principle together imply quantum theory

-\begin{quote} \textit{Fig. 2}: A blindfolded observer equipped only with a horizontally-oriented meter stick, embedded in a world containing multiple objects, some but not all of which have a horizontal dimension of 1 m. \end{quote}

-As the observer explores this world, the meter stick occasionally produces a ``1'' signal indicating the presence of a 1 m wide object; at other times it produces a ``0'' signal indicating the presence of something else.
-Let us now invoke Landauer's Principle: recording each of these outcomes requires a change in the physical state of the observer.
-Each of these outcome-recording state changes must, moreover, consume at least $0.7 kT_{\mathbf{O}}$ of free energy, where $k$ is Boltzmann's constant and $T_{\mathbf{O}} > 0$ is the temperature in the vicinity of the observer $\mathbf{O}$.
+As $\mathbf{O}$ explores $\mathbf{B_{O}}$, the meter stick occasionally produces a ``1'' signal indicating the presence of a 1 m wide object; it also occasionally produces a ``0'' signal indicating the presence of something else.
+Let us now invoke Landauer's principle: recording each of these outcomes requires a thermodynamically-irreversible change in the physical state of $\mathbf{O}$.
+Each of these outcome-recording state changes must, therefore, consume at least $0.7 kT_{\mathbf{O}}$ of free energy, where $k$ is Boltzmann's constant and $T_{\mathbf{O}} > 0$ is the temperature of $\mathbf{O}$; Anders \textit{et al.} (2006) show that this is the case even for strongly-coupled systems, i.e. even if the local interaction is far from equilibrium.
 For simplicity, let us assume maximal efficiency, so that each state change requires exactly $0.7 kT_{\mathbf{O}}$.
-The observer can, therefore, be viewed as a \textit{counter} that executes a state change, thereby consuming $0.7 kT_{\mathbf{O}}$, each time an object is encountered.
+This free energy must be supplied either by $\mathbf{O}$ itself, e.g. from an on-board battery that powers the generation of signals by the digital meter stick, or supplied by $\mathbf{B_{O}}$, e.g. by extracting energy from each object the meter stick contacts.
+In the first case, each bit recorded by $\mathbf{O}$ dissipates $0.7 kT_{\mathbf{O}}$ into $\mathbf{B_{O}}$; in the second, each bit recorded extracts $0.7 kT_{\mathbf{O}}$ from $\mathbf{B_{O}}$.
+The $\mathbf{O}$ - $\mathbf{B_{O}}$ interaction, which anticipating its characterization as a Hamiltonian will be written $\hat{H}_{\mathbf{OB_{O}}}$, can, therefore, be considered an energy observable from either the perspective of $\mathbf{O}$ or the perspective of $\mathbf{B_{O}}$; $\mathbf{O}$ can, in particular, be regarded as ``counting'' energy increments of $0.7 kT_{\mathbf{O}}$.
+There is, however, no ``external'' perspective from which the energy states of both systems can be simultaneously determined; $\mathbf{O}$ and $\mathbf{B_{O}}$ together constitute the whole universe $\mathbf{U}$, and there is nothing outside of $\mathbf{U}$ that can observe its state.

-Let us now further simplify the situation by assuming that these outcome-recording state changes are the \textit{only} state changes that $\mathbf{O}$ undergoes; we can imagine, for example, that $\mathbf{O}$ is fixed and unmoving, and that some external mechanism occasionally moves an object into contact with $\mathbf{O}$'s meter stick.
+Let us now further simplify the situation by assuming that these outcome-recording state changes are the \textit{only} state changes that $\mathbf{O}$ undergoes.
 In this case, $\mathbf{O}$'s state changes can be viewed as implementing a \textit{clock} that defines an observer-relative time coordinate $t_{\mathbf{O}}$.
 Let $\Delta t_{\mathbf{O}}$ be the period of this clock.
 Since $\mathbf{O}$'s state changes \textit{only} when this clock ``ticks,'' the period $\Delta t_{\mathbf{O}}$ can be defined as constant without loss of generality.